stravos97/java-documentation-notes/02-oop/07-solid-principles.md

     WarehouseOperations <|..
 WarehouseWorker
     CustomerServiceOperations <|..
 CustomerServiceRep

-    note for StoreManager "Can implement multiple interfaces<br/>as managers have broader access" note for Cashier "Only implements what cashiers need"
+    note for StoreManager "Can implement multiple interfaces\nas managers have broader access" note for Cashier "Only implements what cashiers need"
 ```